ToniBirat7/ToniBirat7/README.md

 > **|| अहम् ब्रह्मास्मि ||**

 It's me **Birat Gautam**, a.k.a `@ToniBirat7` in duality. <br>
 ⚽ Yes, **Toni**—inspired by the calm, composed, and disciplined midfielder **Toni Kroos**.
-If code were football, I’d be playing deep; building from the back, dictating the flow.
+If code were football, I’d be playing deep building from the back, dictating the flow.

 What am I doing?